simonesilvestroni/m2m-website/_pages/work/index.md

 date: '2021-11-08 10:30:38'
 last_modified_at: '2021-11-08 10:30:40'
 description: "As a cross-disciplinary polymath, I’ve been juggling between design and audio since the early 1990s.
 Here is some of my work as a sound and web designer."
 excerpt: 'In 1995, while interning as an editor, I graduated as a <strong>bass player</strong>.
 Switched a few years later from the publishing industry to <strong>web design</strong>.
-After spending the following decades working as a <strong>game audio designer</strong> and a front-end developer between Italy and the UK, I gained a diploma at Berklee, specializing in music production, especially <strong>mixing</strong>.
-Here is a detailed list of the <a href="/uses/">equipment I use</a>.'
+After spending the following decades working as a <strong>game audio designer</strong> and a front-end developer between Italy and the UK, I gained a diploma at Berklee, specializing in music production, <strong>mixing</strong> above all.'
 permalink: '/work/'
 ---
 <p class="lead">{{ page.excerpt }}</p>